Westlake Girls is committed to providing a rowing program that is :

 A positive, inclusive, collaborative environment.
 Students learning and challenging themselves, taking responsibility for their training and the equipment they use an eight oar based programme with a priority of achieving all age-group eight oar crews in A finals followed by other Medal potential boats.
 Priority crews sustaining performances in the top half of the ‘A’ Finals at National Championships

 Westlake Girls attended its first Maadi cup (New Zealand Secondary School Championship) in 1983, with the Westlake Girls Rowing Society established in 1990.
 Now it its 35th season Westlake Girls rowing has developed a proud history of success in the sports premier events, Westlake Girls has won the Dawn Cup (Girls u18 4+) four times since it was introduced in 1980 (second only on the victory count to Rangi Ruru Girls School who have won the event 14 times!), mostly recently WGHS lifted the trophy in 2014 (alongside victories in 2002, 1990 & 1989).
-Westlake Girls is one of only 10 schools to have won the Levin Jubilee Cup ( Girls u18 8+) since its introduction to the Maadi event programme in 1981, winning the event in 1989 & 1990.
+Westlake Girls is one of only 10 schools to have won the Levin Jubilee Cup ( Girls u18 8+) since its introduction to the Maadi event program in 1981, winning the event in 1989 & 1990.
 In more recent times Westlake has come close to lifting the trophy, finishing second in the event in 2010 & 2014.
+In 2019 Westlake Girls Rowing claimed another national title winning the girls U17 4x+ for the first time in the schools history.
 Our rowers, past and present, have also gone on to represent New Zealand on the international stage.
-In recent history former Westlake students have represented NZ in NZ u23 crews (Leah Stanley in 2009 & 2010), NZ u21 crews (Amber Fordham in 2015) & NZ Junior u18 Crews (Sophie Egnot-Johnson in 2018).
+In recent history former Westlake students have represented NZ in NZ u23 crews (Leah Stanley in 2009 & 2010), NZ u21 crews (Amber Fordham in 2015, Holly Gray 2019) & NZ Junior u18 Crews (Sophie Egnot-Johnson in 2018)

 What can you expect from rowing